Tonivalle/DTC-DE-Course/docs/week_1/3-docker.md

 ![docker-python](./images/docker-python.png)

+!!! warning
-> **_NOTE:_** Remember that packages installed will not be mantained between different runs of the container, they will mantain the structure they had when downloaded.
+    Remember that packages installed will not be mantained between different runs of the container, they will mantain the structure they had when downloaded.

 ## Dockerfiles
 In these files we can specify instructions in order to run the containers.